-My favorite (non chocolate) desert is gingerbread, hands down.
+My favorite (non-chocolate) dessert is gingerbread, hands down.
 I enjoy anything with ginger in it, gingerbread, ginger beer, ginger ale, gingersnaps, candied ginger, ginger meat, ect.
-OK, I made up ginger meat although I frequently make chicken and beef stir fry with fresh ginger, so I guess ginger meat’s an actual thing!!
+OK, I made up ginger meat although I frequently make chicken and beef stir-fry with fresh ginger, so I guess ginger meat’s an actual thing!!
 See!
 I’m being serious when I profess my love of all things ginger.

 I posted the recipe Chewy Chocolate Gingersnap Cookies a couple years ago, the cookies are to die for.
 Ginger and chocolate pair so well together I couldn’t wait to make gingerbread hot cocoa!
 The recipe is crazy good and easily adaptable to your preference.